Updated on February 24, 2017

 One of my favorite little gems from Sweden, Follicum, continues to post noteworthy updates on their website.
 This latest press release mentions that 10 volunteers have received the maximum dose of FOL-005 with no adverse effects noted.
 Now, Follicum looks to compose a safety report and present it to the ethics committee of the country in which the trials are taking place to begin their next phase 2a trial.
 The next trial will include about 30 people receiving multiple doses of FOL-005 per week.
 Follicum hopes to report on the results from that trial by the end of the 2016.

 Nano-Coated Hair Stem Cells

 This news was released a few months ago, but I was in the midst of moving at the time and did not get around to posting it.

-First, the hair cells are coated with gelatin, then a composition of FGF2, and an outer layer of gelatin.
-This nano-coating technology provides protection for the cells, and a source of nutrition which creates a more natural environment for the cells to thrive and produce hair.
+First, the hair cells are coated with gelatin, then a composition of FGF2, and then an outer layer of gelatin.
+This nano-coating technology provides protection for the cells and a source of nutrition which creates a more natural environment for the cells to thrive in and produce hair.
 Mice that were injected with the coated hair cells did grow an abundant amount of terminal hair.
-The researchers involved in this study, Zhi-Qu Hu and Malcolm Zing are working to move this research into human clinical studies.
+The researchers involved in this study, Zhi-Qu Hu and Malcolm Xing are working to move this research into human clinical studies.